One killed, five wounded in shooting spree in Phoenix suburb

 MESA, Ariz.
 (Reuters) - A gunman opened fire inside a motel room in the Phoenix suburb of Mesa on Wednesday, killing a man and wounding two women before shooting three more people as he sought to elude an exhaustive manhunt that ended in his capture, police said.

-Officers using a stun gun subdued the suspected gunman, identified as Ryan Elliot Giroux, 41, at a vacant condominium where he had taken refuge, some four hours after the initial shooting, Mesa police spokesman Esteban Flores told reporters.
+Officers using a stun gun subdued the suspected gunman at a vacant condominium where he had taken refuge, some four hours after the initial shooting, Mesa police spokesman Esteban Flores told reporters.

 “At this time we believe he is responsible for each and every one of these shootings,” Flores said.
 Police said the motive for the rampage was still unclear but that the initial gunfire erupted following an argument at the motel.

-By Wednesday evening, police were serving multiple search warrants at several locations, Flores said.

-He said Giroux had been “asking for something in particular,” but that police did not know if it was drugs.
+“Everything else seemed to be random at that point,” Flores said.
+“We believe his motive at the other locations was robbery and carjackings and just trying to get away.”

-Local NBC affiliate 12 News showed a man being led out of the residential complex in a white full-body suit, his wrists shackled, and taken to a local hospital.
+Local NBC affiliate 12 News showed the man being led out of the residential complex in a white full-body suit, his wrists shackled, and taken to a local hospital.

 “That is something investigators use if they’re going to be protecting his clothing for evidence,” Flores said of the suit.

-Anti-hate group the Southern Poverty Law Center, citing a retired Mesa police detective, identified Giroux as a member of skinhead and white supremacist groups who had served prison time for burglary, marijuana possession and attempted aggravated assault.
+Anti-hate group the Southern Poverty Law Center, citing a retired Mesa police detective, identified Giroux, 41, as a member of skinhead and white supremacist groups who had served prison time for burglary and marijuana possession and attempted aggravated assault.

-Flores said Giroux has “an extensive criminal background,” but that police have not yet confirmed he has white supremacist ties.

-Giroux was released from his latest of several stints in state prison in October 2013, after spending six years and three months behind bars for attempting to commit aggravated assault, state corrections department records show.

-Wednesday’s violence began at the Tri City Inn in Mesa when the gunman opened fire on a man and two women following some kind of altercation, then fled to a nearby restaurant where he shot and wounded a student while carjacking another person’s vehicle, Flores said.
+Wednesday’s violence began at the Tri City Inn in Mesa when the gunman opened fire on a man and two women following some kind of altercation, then fled to a nearby restaurant where he shot and wounded a student while carjacking the man’s vehicle, Flores said.

 Tanya Ehrig, who said her sister was present at the motel when gunfire erupted there, told local ABC 15 News that her sister’s boyfriend was killed in that altercation.